aspose-html-cloud/aspose-html-cloud-dotnet/docs/HtmlApi.md

 >             IObserver<Conversion.Conversion> observer = null)
 > ```

 Overloaded method.
-Synchronous mode of method *ConvertWebSiteAsync*.
+Synchronous mode of the *ConvertWebSiteAsync* method.
 Converts several web pages specified the list of their URLs.